 -

-Drizzle with 1 additional tablespoon of sesame oil and sprinkle with sesame seeds.
+Drizzle with 1 additional tablespoon of sesame oil (optional) and sprinkle with sesame seeds.
 Toss once more and serve immediately.